react-navigation/react-navigation.github.io/docs/header-buttons.md

 The binding of `this` in `navigationOptions` is _not_ the `HomeScreen` instance, so you can't call `setState` or any instance methods on it.
 This is pretty important because it's extremely common to want the buttons in your header to interact with the screen that the header belongs to.
 So, we will look how to do this next.

-There is a community-developed package for rendering buttons in the header with the correct styling available [react-navigation-header-buttons](https://github.com/vonovak/react-navigation-header-buttons).
+> Please note that a community-developed library for rendering buttons in the header with the correct styling is available: [react-navigation-header-buttons](https://github.com/vonovak/react-navigation-header-buttons).

 ## Header interaction with its screen component